-With that, I hand over to Dirk for more financial information.
+With that, I hand over to Dirk Elvermann for more financial information.

-Dirk Elvermann
+[Dirk Elvermann]

-[Slide 8: BASF Group 2023: Key financial figures]
+[Chart 7: BASF Group 2023: Key financial figures]

 Thank you, Martin.
-Good morning, ladies and gentlemen.
+Good afternoon, ladies and gentlemen.
 I will now provide you with further financial details for the full year 2023 compared with 2022.

-EBITDA before special items decreased by 29 percent and amounted to 7.7 billion euros.
-EBIT before special items declined by 45 percent to 3.8 billion euros.
-I will touch on the development at segment level on the next slide.

-Net income improved by 852 million euros to 225 million euros in 2023.
-The prior-year figure included non-cash-effective impairments on Russia-related assets of Wintershall Dea in the amount of 6.5 billion euros.
+EBITDA before special items decreased by 29 percent and amounted to €7.7 billion.
+EBIT before special items declined by 45 percent to €3.8 billion.
+Net income improved by €852 million to €225 million in 2023.
+The prior-year figure included non-cash-effective impairments on Russia-related assets of Wintershall Dea in the amount of €6.5 billion.

-BASF's cash flows from operating activities increased by 5 percent and amounted to 8.1 billion euros in 2023.
-This increase mainly resulted from changes in net working capital, which led to a cash inflow of 1.8 billion euros, compared with a cash outflow of 1.3 billion euros in 2022.
-Reduced inventories alone resulted in a cash release of 1.9 billion euros, while in the prior year, inventory build-up of 2.0 billion euros had tied up cash.
-This reflects our strict discipline in inventory management in 2023.
+BASF's cash flows from operating activities increased by 5 percent in 2023 and amounted to €8.1 billion.
+This increase mainly resulted from changes in net working capital, which led to a cash inflow of €1.8 billion compared with a cash outflow of €1.3 billion in 2022.
+Reduced inventories alone resulted in a cash release of €1.9 billion, while in the prior year, inventory build-up of €2.0 billion had tied up cash.
+This reflects our strict discipline in inventory management and strong team performance in 2023.